better-feedback/better-metis/README.md

 🎊 Congratulations, you just deployed your custom Better site 🎉

-To customize the project name and footer links, edit the variables in `\better-app\src\config.ts`.
+Github issues now mirrors each issue based on its tags.
+The default ones are `open`, `inProgress`, `live`.
+Edit the tags in `\better-app\src\config.ts`.
+The same config file allows you to add your project name and footer links.

 You want to customize your site UI or got feature ideas for Better?
 Join our [Discord](https://discord.com/invite/wwwwRFa6aj) and let us know!